MohamedRadwan-DevOps/devops-step-by-step/faq.md

 Most of the questions will be at the end of the session, but you can ask a few questions during the session.

-## I have issue in the chat area during the session and I can't send message?
-I didn't disable the chat for anyone, most people have no issue, try to reconnect, if it's still not working, there is no option to do from my side.